 - Cricket Wicket Knockdown Challenge for Grades 3-5: design and build a device that can launch a ball and knock down a target.
 (This was the 2020 Science Buddies Engineering Challenge!
 Learn about other Science Buddies Engineering Challenge projects.)

 - Protect Your 'Eggstronaut': Build an Egg-Drop Lander: learn about Newton's laws of motion and potential and kinetic energy while designing and testing a device to protect an egg from breaking when dropped from a certain height.

 - Build a Machine to Lift Water: students tackle a hypothetical real-world problem and build a device that can manually pump water during an emergency.
 (This lesson connects with Season 1 of Global Problem Solvers: The Series.)

 See the Engineering Design Process in Action

-For additional resources to help teach students about engineering design, see Free Lessons and Videos to Teach the Engineering Design Process.
+For additional resources to help teach students about engineering design, see 4 Ways to Teach Engineering Design.

 Engineering Challenge Videos

 Watch these STEM videos to get an idea about some of the engineering design challenges listed above: